 We travel to see the sights, try the food and learn the culture.
 Occasionally, a bit of chemistry, spark and love blossoms in foreign lands.
-Amy Huang has a look at how a holiday romance will change your travel memories.
+Amy McPherson has a look at how a holiday romance will change your travel memories.

 Is it wrong to judge my enjoyment of my travels based on how good in bed the local boy I met at the time is?